VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 ![IOS translation plugin](iosUnits.png)

 #### Transport layer
-There are various transport protocols available such as:
+There are transport protocols available such as:

 *   SSH
 *   Telnet

-But all of them implement the same APIs, which enables the translation layer of the CLI plugin to be completely independent of the underlying protocol in use.
+They implement the same APIs, which enables the translation layer of the CLI plugin to be completely independent of the underlying protocol in use.
 Deciding which transport will be used to manage a particular device is simply a matter of configuration.

 ## Data processing
-There are 2 types of data in the Opendaylight world: Config and Operational.
+There are 2 types of data in the Opendaylight world:

+*   Config
+*   Operational

 This section details how these data types map to CLI commands.

 Just as there are 2 types of data, there are 2 streams of data in the CLI southbound plugin: